Costs of Bayesian Parameter Estimation in Third-Generation Gravitational Wave Detectors: an Assessment of Current Acceleration Methods: Experiments

-We employ the sampler \texttt{nessai} for faster convergence, though future improvements to the sampler may further enhance performance.
-We set number of live points \texttt{nlive}=2000, which is sufficient for all signals in our simulation.
-Larger \texttt{nlive} may be required for higher SNRs or narrower posteriors such as for BNS signals, which would increase the sampling time.
-Experiments are run with \texttt{ncpu}=32 CPU cores with the AMD EPYC 7443 CPU model.
+{We use the PE library \texttt{Bilby} v2.2.2~\citep{bilby_zenodo} for our analysis.} We employ the sampler {nessai v0.8.1} for faster convergence, though future improvements to the sampler may further enhance performance.
+We set the number of live points \texttt{nlive}=2000.
+Larger \texttt{nlive} may be required for higher SNRs or narrower posteriors such as for BNS signals, which would increase the sampling time. {Experiments are run with \texttt{ncpu}=32 CPU cores with the AMD EPYC 7443 CPU model (base clock 2.85 GHz).
 The likelihood is evaluated in parallel but the training and sampling parts of \texttt{nessai} are not parallelized and only use one core.
-As a result, the total sampling CPU core time is calculated as total sampling wall time + (\texttt{ncpu}-1)$\times$likelihood evaluation wall time.
+As a result, the total sampling CPU core time is calculated as total sampling wall time + (\texttt{ncpu}-1)$\times$likelihood evaluation wall time~\footnote{The sampler \texttt{nessai} provides total sampling wall time (the wall time to finish the whole analysis) and wall time spent evaluating likelihood.
+Since the likelihood is evaluated in parallel while all other processes use a single CPU core, the total CPU time is calculated as (total sampling wall time-likelihood evaluation wall time)*1 + likelihood evaluation wall time*\texttt{ncpu}, which simplifies to the form in the main text.}.
+The time cost statistics are directly read from the \texttt{nessai} log files.}

 The ROQ bases are calculated using \texttt{PyROQ} package~\cite{Qi:2020lfr}, with the same prior used in PE.
 Using reconstruction error tolerance of $10^{-8}$ for ROM bases and $10^{-10}$ for quadratic bases, we obtain 392, 183, 136 ROM bases, and 184, 96, 112 quadratic bases for GW151226-like, GW150914-like, GW190521-like sources, respectively.
 The data length is significantly compressed compared to the original lengths of 64k, 32k, and 16k data points.
-With a single CPU core, ROQ training takes less than one hour for GW150914-like and GW190521-like sources, but takes five days for the GW151226-like source.
-Although it is possible to construct ROQs with a wider prior for more general applications, this would increase the training time and reduce the compression rate.
+With a single CPU core, ROQ training takes less than one hour for GW150914-like and GW190521-like sources, but takes five days for the GW151226-like source. {We note that the construction can be parallelized but we do not implement it in this work.} Although it is possible to construct ROQs with a wider prior for more general applications, this would increase the training time and reduce the compression rate.
 Therefore, we focus the ROQ construction on the simulated signals.
 The precalculation time cost for building the ROQs is not included in the ROQ sampling time.